suqld/page-layout-builder/readme.txt

 == Description ==
-Drag and Drop Page Builder / Layout Builder / Content Builder for WordPress.
-Building custom WordPress page layout using Page Layout Builder is just as easy as drag-and-drop.
+Drag and Drop Page Builder / Layout Builder for WordPress.
 You don't need to run for learning HTML or finding a coder/designer to change a page layout.
-We also developing all necessary modules like sliders, galleries, images, drop-down menu, progress bar, timeline, testimonials, message box, warning box, notification box, loop for custom post type, post loop with various templates, sub-pages, heading, regular html and many more to build a eye catching page layout or a complete theme just from a blank canvas within few minutes even without knowing or writing a single html code.
+We also developing all necessary modules like sliders, galleries, images, progress bar, timeline, testimonials, message box, warning box, notification box, loop for custom post type, post loop with various templates, sub-pages, heading, regular html and many more to build a page or a complete theme just from a blank canvas within few minutes.

-= Use With Any Theme =
+= Works with any theme =
 Minimax- Layout Builder is compatible with any theme.
 Just install and start using with existing theme.

-= Anyone Can Build, No coding required =
+= Anyone can Build, No coding required =
 No coding knowledge is required to use Minimax - Layout Builder Plugin for WordPress.
 Everything is just drag and drop here.
 Page Layout Builder will give you all power to do anything within a page layout without editing code.

 = Export Import Layout =